 The school is committed to taking its fair share of children who are vulnerable and/or hard to place, as set out in locally agreed protocols.
-Accordingly, outside the normal admission round the admission authority is empowered to give absolute priority to a child where admission is requested under any locally agreed protocol.
-The admission authority has this power, even when admitting the child would mean exceeding the PAN (subject to the infant class size exceptions).
+Accordingly, outside the normal admission round the governing body is empowered to give absolute priority to a child where admission is requested under any locally agreed protocol.
+The governing body has this power, even when admitting the child would mean exceeding the published admission number (subject to the infant class size exceptions).

-Nursery Children
+Nursery

-For children attending St. Joseph's nursery, application to the reception class of the school must be made in the normal way, to the local authority.
+For children attending the school's nursery, application to the reception class of the school must be made in the normal way, to the home local authority.
 Attendance at the school's nursery does not automatically guarantee that a place will be offered at the school.

-The admission authority reserves the right to withdraw the offer of a place or, where a child is already attending the school the place itself, where it is satisfied that the offer or place was obtained by deception.
+The governing body reserves the right to withdraw the offer of a place or, where a child is already attending the school the place itself, where it is satisfied that the offer or place was obtained by deception.